m0n0x41d/m0n0x41d.github.io/_posts/2024-01-31-HighLoad-Saga:-The-Fundamentals.md

 ---
-title: HighLoad Saga: The Fundamentals
+title: "HighLoad Saga.
+Part One: The Fundamentals"
 tags: [System Design]
 style: border
-color: secondary
+color: warning
 description: The first of the HighLoad Saga series.
 ---